 - Number your LiPo batteries.
 This makes things so much easier at the field.
 Instead of having to remember to separate the discharged from the charged, you just grab the next battery in the sequence.
 A sharpie will work nicely for this task.

 - Separate your props.
 Use Ziplocs to separate your props out into normal and reverse (A and B) as needed.
 This will make life so much easier when making a prop change rather than digging through a big bag of assorted props.

-- You don’t have to register most micro quads with the FAA, but I would recommend putting a label or engraving contact details on the frame.
+- I would recommend putting a label or engraving contact details on the frame.
 In the case that you do lose your quad, hopefully someone will be nice enough to contact you and return it if they find it.